ozone10/7zip-Dark7zip/README.md

 `7zDark.ini` should be in same folder as `7zFM.exe` and `7zG.exe`.

 - [main]
-  - mode - determine which sections color "key=value" pairs will be used and theming of title bar, buttons and scrollbars
+  - mode - determine which sections color "key=value" pairs will be used and theming of title bar, buttons, scrollbars, and tooltips
       - 0 - use light mode
       - 1 - use dark mode, default value